Skip to main content

 list_calendar_events

-Retrieve events from a specified calendar within an optional time range.
-Provide the calendar ID and optional start/end times in Unix seconds.
+Retrieve events from a specific calendar within an optional time range.
+Provide the calendar ID to list events, optionally filtered by start and end times in Unix seconds.

 Instructions